NIFA Calls to Conversation Meeting Series

 While these meetings seek to develop a broad shared vision for the future, it intentionally avoids detailed decision making on specific programmatic points.
 However, the consensus provided by these Calls to Conversation provides a broad framework of shared principles that will help guide NIFA and its partners in future conversations.

-In September 2016, Colorado State University, the University of Wyoming, and NIFA hosted the first such Calls to Conversation.
+On September 22nd and 23rd, Colorado State University, the University of Wyoming, and NIFA hosted the first such Calls to Conversation.

 The meeting, themed “Engagement and Success of Land-Grant Universities and Colleges – Respecting Sovereignty, Serving the People and the Land,” was held for the purpose of having a candid and productive conversation between the 1994s and 1862s, to discuss ways to strengthen their relationship, and chart a course for a more collaborative and productive future.
 According to the attendees, the meeting was positive, mutually respectful, and productive.
 The organizers produced a progress report that is available on the NIFA website.
 Sub teams have formed to make progress on opportunities that were identified for future improvement.